jovantay521/jovantay521.github.io/README.md

 OneMap API Token
 1. Register for account on [OneMap API Website](https://www.onemap.gov.sg/apidocs/register)
 2. Verify your account
-3. Paste API Key in api-key.txt (Existing key may have expired)
+3. Paste API Key in api-key.txt (Note: Do not add spaces or newline after the token)

 ### Installation